romoloman/TelemetryDashboard/README.md

 * A "Cheap Yellow Display" module (typically ESP32 with a 2.8" or 3.2" TFT display).
 * An FrSky receiver with telemetry support (S.Port or D8).
 * Connection wires for the serial port (UART) between the display and the receiver.
-* A power source for the Cheap Yellow Display (usually micro USB).
+* A power source for the Cheap Yellow Display you can use either the USB or the proper connector on the board.
 * 1 3.3k resistor and 1 10k resistor to be able to read tx battery voltage.

 ## Software Requirements